 The King’s School Geography Department invites geography students in years 12 and 13, their families and Royal Geographical Society members to join us in attending a series of geography youth micro-lectures.
-We are pleased to offer eight selected lectures by students from The Peterborough School, Nene Park Academy and The King’s School on a variety of topics.
+We are pleased to offer eight selected lectures by students from schools such as The Peterborough School, Nene Park Academy and The King’s School who delivered last year on a variety of topics.

 Each talk is prepared by the student and reflects an aspect on the theme People, prosperity, planet, partnership and peace from the UN Resolution 2030 Agenda for Sustainable Development.